Commercial Drivers Under Pressure Cause Accidents

 Truck drivers are often tired and pushed to meet tight schedules, creating the conditions for a crash to happen.
-If you are involved in a tractor trailer accident, you should immediately contact the law firm of Edwards & Kautz in Paducah, Kentucky.
+If you are involved in a tractor-trailer accident, you should immediately contact the law firm of Edwards & Kautz Law Firm in Paducah, Kentucky.
 Our lawyers can help you secure the full compensation you need to pay for medical bills, lost income and other expenses related to your accident.

 Why Do Truck Accidents Happen?

 Driver fatigue.
 Not getting enough sleep, loading and unloading heavy loads and putting in overtime can impair not only a driver’s ability to drive but also to judge how well he is driving.
 Drivers get paid only when they deliver their loads.
 They are constantly pressured to deliver on time.
 Federal guidelines mandate how much sleep a driver must have.
 If they fall behind on a trip, they should not make up time by using stimulants or driving while tired.

 DUI.
 Driving while under the influence of alcohol or drugs is against the law.
 When truckers drive drunk, they risk not only the lives of the other people on the road, but their own livelihoods.
 If you’ve been injured by a truck driver who was driving under the influence, the state’s criminal case against the driver won’t help you, but a personal injury lawsuit could.

 Bad weather.
 Poor weather, like snow, fog or even rain, can cause truck accidents.
 Semi-truck drivers can struggle to spot motorcyclists, pedestrians or even smaller cars.

 Reckless/distracted driving.
 Truckers need to follow the rules.
 If they do not they can hurt people by:

 - Playing the radio or texting and not watching the road